Great Names for English Bulldogs

 Looking After a Bulldog

 Like any breed of dog, the bulldog is prone to certain ailments.
-Hip dysplasia afflicts many bulldogs and indeed they have the worst record of all the breeds.
+Hip dysplasia afflicts many bulldogs and they indeed have the worst record of all the breeds.
 Another well-known problem affects females giving birth; due to the puppies' large heads, most pregnancies end with a Caesarian section.
 "Cherry eye" is a problem that some bulldogs face; the inner eyelid protrudes (this can be treated by a veterinarian).

 On a daily basis, bulldogs need skin care.
 The hanging folds of skin on their faces need to be cleaned carefully to prevent infections.
 Bulldogs and heat don't mix either; they require adequate hydration and ventilation.